virmundi/NewDataForManagers/keyvaluestores.md

 After that, sizing varies by need.
 Essentially, you should get a server with 8 GB of RAM and a 100BASE-T network card.
 Depending on your level of failure response, you might consider adding a second NIC.
 Fortunately RAM is fairly cheap.
 Getting a single server with 16 GB should be cost effective.

 If the K-V you're looking at supports sharding or replication, you might want to use it.
 You'll get better read throughput and possibly redundancy for fail over.
 Both are a good thing to have.
-If you go down the replication path, multiple your base server cost by the number of nodes.
+If you go down the replication path, multiply your base server cost by the number of nodes.

 ### In the Cloud
 Presently memory on AWS and Google hosts is rather expensive.
 If you want to standup your own Redis, Memcached, etc, you'll want to pick a configuration that supports high RAM, but doesn't cost you too much.
 An AWS `r3.large` presently offers 15 GB of RAM at $0.175 per hour used.
 Assuming your instance is on 24/7 with 30 average days per month, you'll spend $126/month to host the server.
 Costs go up as with storage fees.
 Fortunately most of the IO will be within AWS so you probably won't have to pay transfer fees.
 Google's `n1-highmem-2` offers 13 GB of RAM at $0.164/hr.
 So the average monthly cost is $118.08 with a bit less head room.
 Keep in mind these numbers are per instance.